Jason Yarbrough, ANMT, CMT

 Response

-Have you ever felt like everything was annoying?
-Chances are that's just a hyperactive sympathetic nervous system.
+Some days, nearly everything can feel grating.
+It's often due to a hyperactive sympathetic nervous system.
 Receiving high quality massage therapy not only feels great, it can also be a very effective tool for toning down that response, and restoring a sense of general calmness and well being.
-When the body feels good, we feel good!
+When the body feels good, we feel good.

 There is a common African proverb: "The wind does not break a tree that bends".

 This saying also applies to the human body in a biomechanical sense.
-When tissues become rigid, one is more prone to injury.
-Massaging hypertonic muscles helps to restore pliability to the muscles and fascia, reducing risk of strains and other injuries.
-Most seasoned athletes know this and make it a point to receive massage regularly, but the same principle applies to all of us.
+When soft tissue becomes rigid, it is more prone to injury.
+Massaging hypertonic (tense, rigid) muscles helps restore pliability to the muscles and fascia, reducing risk of strains and other injuries.
+Most seasoned and competitive athletes know this and thus receive massage regularly, but the same principle applies to all people, especially office athletes.

 3. Reducing or Eliminating Pain

 Structural, postural, and muscular (myofascial) imbalances throughout the body can often be a source of discomfort and in some instances, even intense chronic pain.
-But the good news is in many instances, a skilled massage therapist can help correct these imbalances, with VAST improvements sometimes being experienced in as little as one session.
-I've had results like this with my clients numerous times over the years and it always feels rewarding to know I was able to help.
+But the good news is in many instances, a skilled massage therapist can help correct these imbalances, with VAST improvements often experienced in as little as one session.
+I've had results like this with my clients numerous times over the years and it's a rewarding feeling.

 Call my office line at